 Taxis are usually cars similar to those used for private motoring, but also include minibuses (small vans).

-They differ from other passenger service vehicles because they are fitted with ‘Taxi’ signs on their roofs and the drivers use taxi meters to determine the fares that customers are charged.
+They are commonly fitted with ‘Taxi’ signs on their roofs and the drivers usually use meters to determine the fares that customers are charged.

 Shuttles are minibuses that can carry between 9 and 12 people, including the driver.
 They often tow trailers that hold passengers’ belongings.